kubernetes-sigs/image-builder/images/capi/packer/qemu/README.md

 partition is mounted outside `/var` so `/var/lib` can be persistent as a whole.
 Providers that write additional bootstrap files should extend `immutable_persistent_paths` rather than making the whole root writable again.
+The data partition and bind mounts are required mounts.
+Do not add `nofail` unless the image target has a separate recovery path for missing writable runtime storage.
+The immutable runtime step writes systemd drop-ins so cloud-init, containerd, kubelet, and SSH wait for the writable mounts.

+The default QEMU disk is 20 GiB and `immutable_root_partition_size` reserves 12 GiB for the read-only root.
+The data partition receives the remaining disk space, which must be large enough for `/var/lib/containerd`, kubelet state, logs, and bootstrap data.
+Increase `disk_size` when the workload or provider needs more writable runtime capacity.

 The target validates the contract in four places:

 - the Ubuntu autoinstall renderer unit tests verify root/data partition rendering and input validation;
-- the immutable runtime unit tests verify fstab replacement, persistent bind mount generation, content copy, tmpfs generation, and the data-partition requirement for persistent paths;
+- the immutable runtime unit tests verify fstab replacement, persistent bind mount generation, top-level directory metadata preservation, systemd mount ordering, content copy, tmpfs generation, and the data-partition requirement for persistent paths;
 - `packer validate` verifies the QEMU target, Packer variables, and Goss variable wiring;
-- Goss runs after immutable runtime configuration and verifies the labeled data partition, writable data mount, writable persistent bind mounts, writable tmpfs paths, and read-only root fstab entry.
+- Goss runs after immutable runtime configuration and verifies the labeled data partition, writable data mount, writable persistent bind mounts, writable tmpfs paths, service mount-ordering drop-ins, and read-only root fstab entry.

 Run the focused immutable validation with: